odotjdot/WP-GraphQL-Dynamic-Styles-Exporter/README.md

 ## **Contributing**

 Contributions are welcome\!
-If you find issues or have ideas for improvements, please open an issue or submit a pull request on the GitHub repository. [(Link to be added once repository is created)](https://github.com/odotjdot/WP-GraphQL-Dynamic-Styles-Exporter).
+If you find issues or have ideas for improvements, please open an issue or submit a pull request on the GitHub repository. [(Link)](https://github.com/odotjdot/WP-GraphQL-Dynamic-Styles-Exporter).